 India to take up incursion issue with Chinese Premier

-Official sources said today that the the recent standoff over the Chinese intrusion will be taken up with the Premier when he will be here later this month.
+Official sources said on Thursday that the recent standoff over the Chinese intrusion will be taken up with the Premier when he will be here later this month.

 By then India would have had the benefit of the consultations External Affairs Minister Salman Khurshid would have had with the Chinese leaders on this and other issues during his on-going trip to Beijing, the sources said.